WebAssembly/function-references/document/core/appendix/properties.rst

 * Let :math:`\globaltype^\ast` be the concatenation of all :math:`\globaltype_i` in order.

+.. todo:: need to construct syntactic types from semantic types to form C

 * | Then the module instance is valid with :ref:`context <context>`
   | :math:`\{\CTYPES~\functype^\ast, \CFUNCS~{\functype'}^\ast, \CTABLES~\tabletype^\ast, \CMEMS~\memtype^\ast, \CGLOBALS~\globaltype^\ast\}`.